Browse through our blog posts to find out what life is like at Hoe Grange Holidays along with some great ideas for days out in the Peak District.

 It’s also fantastic to see that there are some local species including Dark Green Fritillary and the Peak District version of Brown Argus.
 The most prevalent species is a large colony of Common Blues due to its food plant, Bird's-foot-trefoil, colonising the entire quarry floor.

 The Big Butterfly Count is a UK-wide survey aimed at helping us assess the health of our environment simply by counting the amount and type of butterflies.
+Following the results of the Big Butterfly Count 2024 Butterfly Conservation have declared a butterfly emergency so your help is needed this year more than ever.

 Why not leave the car behind at your cabin or glamping pod and take a short walk to Hoe Grange Quarry?
 You can explore the different levels and habitats.
 It's a peaceful, quiet site and you'll be amazed what you will find if you look hard enough!
 The quarry is also home to a large population of moths.